PostHog/posthog.com/contents/blog/posthog-alternatives.md

 Users consistently praise Amplitude's range of visualizations:

 - "One of the features that I appreciate the most is the wide range of graphs and visualizations available.
 I can create insightful visualizations with just a few clicks."

 - "Amplitude is built in such a way it eases you into doing data analysis and making sense of the data.
 It allows for simple analysis to really advanced stuff."

-Users also praise its accessibility for non-technical users, such as marketing, and UX designers:
+Users also praise its accessibility for non-technical users, such as marketing and UX designers:

 - "Its user-friendly interface makes it an ideal tool for Marketing teams to navigate effortlessly."